piku-afk/webpulse/README.md

 This section lists the applications within the projects.
 You can find more details about each project in their respective README.md files.

 - client - Provides a visual representation of your website's performance metrics.
-- engine - Processes the collected audits, stores it securely in the database, and powers the functionality of the client.
+- server - Processes the collected audits, stores it securely in the database, and powers the functionality of the client.
 - runner - Automates collecting performance audits from your website using Lighthouse.

 ## Additional Notes